Home

 Cooking outdoors is magical with a Stone Soup Adventure

-1. Find an illustrated version of the Stone Soup folk tale at your library or bookstore
+1. Find an illustrated version of the Stone Soup folk tale at your library, used bookstore, independent new book store, or online.

-2. Set up and test the space for cooking outdoors
+2. Set up and test a space for cooking outdoors

 Cooking outdoors can be simple, such as a square of bricks on top of foil on the ground, filled with bbq charcoal and topped with a recycyled, cleaned firepit grill.
 You can also start cooking outdoors with a camping cookstove, a firepit with a cooking grill, or your own custom outdoor kitchen.
 If you can buy, borrow or even rent a large black cauldron, all the better.
 Just use the cauldron or a large soup cooking pot of water and a pinch of salt to first test how long it will take to boil liquid in your outdoor cooking area.